lpb/es-theme-mameulationstation/README.md

 The projected use of this theme is that the user have a central 'all games'/'Mame'/ 'arcade' (as desired) gamelist and then a bunch of collections that break down the games into smaller lists (to aid with navigation and performance), mainly based around publishers and/or system boards.

-This theme is primarily designed to be used in grid layout and only with versions of Emulation Station that support theme <formatVersion> 7.
-(It has been developed on the Batocera port, but should work with others such as EmuELEC and RetroBat).
+This theme is primarily designed to be used in GRID layout and only with versions of Emulation Station that support theme <formatVersion> 7.
+(It has been developed on the Batocera port, but should, in theory, work with others such as EmuELEC and RetroBat I think).
+There is a very unfinished BASIC view too.

 ## Supported Collections:
 - Astrocade